jdeschamps/EMU-guide/uiparameter.md

 ## Naming conventions

-If two UIParameter have the same label and the same type (e.g. IntegerUIParameter), then the first one is substituted in the second's ConfigurablePanel.
+If two UIParameters have the same label and the same type (e.g. IntegerUIParameter), then the first one is substituted in the second's ConfigurablePanel.
 Only a single entry will appear in the configuration wizard table and will affect both ConfigurablePanels.

 If the two have different types, then the second encountered UIParameter is discarded.